jamesbrink/conveyer/README.md

+# Conveyer

-# conveyer
+# About

+Early stage/experimental turnkey build & CI/CD pipeline.

+## Misc notes
-The following altertions need to be made to the gitlab runnuer's
+The following alterations need to be made to the Gitlab runners

 `/etc/gitlab-runner/config.toml`